Grand Union - Wendover Arm and Buckingham Canal

 The Wendover Arm Trust was formed in 1989 to restore the unnavigable section of the canal.
 The first ½ mile, from the former stop lock at Little Tring to a new basin/winding hole, was opened for navigation in 2005, producing a total navigable length of about 1½ miles.
 Restoration of the next 1½ miles from Little Tring to Drayton Beauchamp is ongoing with two footbridges completed and 1,552m rewatered back to Bridge No 4.
 This leaves a further 852m to be completed to join with Phase 1, which is fully navigable.
 During 2022 the trust was able to secure some major funding from Dacorum Borough Council and Tring Town Council for removal of the old tip at Little Tring, and the majority of the infill waste, amounting to 1,400 tons, has been removed by contractors.
 The trust is now working on the connection between the existing navigable canal and Phase 2 of the restoration.

 The trust has planted 550 saplings on the non-towpath side, kindly donated by the Woodland Trust, of which 450 were planted in December 2020 with the help of numerous volunteers, the majority of the trees being behind the completed winding hole.
-During the 2022/23 winter a further 540 saplings will be planted and it is intended to form a small copse adjacent to Bridge No 4A in memory of Queen Elizabeth II.
+In November 2023 a further 200 saplings were planted by the trust, assisted by the 1st Aston Clinton Scouts.
+Another 220 saplings and 120 hedging plants will be dug in when suitable weather conditions permit.

 Buckingham Canal

-Buckingham Canal Society completed the restoration of Bridge No 1 at Cosgrove in late 2020 and the crossing opened to farm traffic.
-Rewatering towards the A5 continues as leaks are identified by raising the level of water.
-These are then fixed by various means.
-Focus is now upon Bridge No 2 where BCS has started to uncover the remains.
-Once it is known what is under there, a decision can be made as to what restoration is practical and necessary.
-The fully restored section at Bourton Meadow in Buckingham remains a very popular local attraction and is thriving environmentally with multiple endangered species appearing in the vicinity.
-Buckingham Canal Nature Reserve at Hyde Lane, which BCS leases from the local wildlife trust, is being slowly rewatered as and when water levels and sun (for the solar pump) permit.
-Back at Cosgrove, design work is in progress with the neighbouring landowners, CRT and the district council, to pursue opportunities for construction of a new 3-mile link for the Buckingham Arm between Cosgrove, Old Stratford and Passenham, to replace that lost to housebuilding.
+Buckingham Canal Society has rewatered 500m of the canal at Cosgrove passing under Bridge No 1, which was restored in 2020.
+This is connected to the main Grand Union Canal and due to be opened for use as additional moorings during 2024.
+Rewatering towards the A5 continues and the society now has agreement in principle from National Highways to pass under the A5 dual carriageway.
+Bridge No 2 is where BCS has started to uncover the structure’s remains.
+Once it is confirmed how much is useable, a decision can be made as to what restoration is practical and necessary.
+Design work is in progress with the neighbouring landowners, CRT and the district council to pursue opportunities for construction of a new 3-mile link for the Buckingham Arm between Cosgrove, Old Stratford and Passenham, to replace that lost to housebuilding.
+The fully restored section at Bourton Meadow in Buckingham remains a very popular local attraction and is thriving environmentally, with multiple endangered species appearing in the vicinity.
+Buckingham Canal Nature Reserve at Hyde Lane, which BCS leases from the local wildlife trust, is being slowly rewatered as and when water levels and sun (for the solar pump) permit